Principal investigator / group head

 The DFG-funded project is integrated in the Priority program 1573 "Physics of the Interstellar Medium" in collaboration with partners in Munich, Heidelberg, Bonn, and other universities.
 We systematically compare statistical properties of large scale mapping observations of ISM clouds in the different tracers with simulated observations based on turbulence models.
 The focus is on the observational bias introduced by limitations of any measured data set and the phase transition from atomic to molecular gas at cloud boundaries and other chemical transitions.

-In the Herschel key project we perform FIR spectroscopy of the "Warm And Dense ISM" to improve our understanding of the physical and chemical processes controlling the interaction between stars and their environment.
-The program covers 136h of Herschel time and is carried out by a large international consortium of more than 30 members.
-The first observational results have been published in a number of papers.
+In the Herschel key project we performed FIR spectroscopy of the "Warm And Dense ISM" to improve our understanding of the physical and chemical processes controlling the interaction between stars and their environment.
+The program covered 136h of Herschel time and the results are still analysed by a large international consortium of more than 30 members.
+Observational results have been published in a number of papers.

-The Herschel Guaranteed Time program studies the chemical fractionation in photon-dominated regions through the reaction 13C+ + CO → 13CO + C+.
-By accurately measuring the abundance of 13C+, we plan to confirm the predicted depletion of this species also in PDRs.
-First data are expected to arrive in spring 2012.
+The Herschel Guaranteed Time program and subsequent SOFIA/GREAT observations study the chemical fractionation in photon-dominated regions through the reaction 13C+ + CO → 13CO + C+.
+By accurately measuring the abundance of 13C isotopologues, we try to confirm the predicted fractionation structure in PDRs.
+Observations of 13C+ rather allowed to measure optical depths of the main idotope line.
+Best results for fractionation are obteined from 13CH.

 The Herschel guaranteed time program "Herschel/HIFI Observations of EXtraOrdinary Sources: The Orion and Sagittarrius B2 Starforming Regions" devotes 60h observing time to the Orion Bar, the most prominent nearby photon-dominated region.
 I am active in the coordination of the data analysis, the interpretation of the data, and the modelling of this source.